This article was updated in November 2020.

 A chief reason every company needs a blog is to increase their visibility.
 Put simply, the more blog content you create, the more opportunities you’ll have to show up in search engines and drive organic traffic to your website.

 Blogs provide the perfect platform to strengthen your SEO strategy.
-By creating fresh and well-written articles that incorporate long-tail keywords, images and videos, you’re boosting your chances of getting seen, generating traffic and converting leads.
+Your business can boost its chances of generating traffic and converting leads by creating fresh and well-written articles that incorporate long-tail keywords, images and videos.

 Can help improve internal linking